-□ QUARTERLY REPORT PURSUANT TO SECTION (Mark One) N 13 OR 15(d) OF THE SECURITIES EXCHANG SE ACT OF 1934 For the quarterly period ended March 31, 2017 OR $\hfill\Box$ Transition report under section 13 of 15(d) OF THE EXCHANGE ACT OF 1934 Fro om the transition period fromtoto · Commission File Number 000-55668 MUSTANG BIO, INC. (Exact name of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 47-3828760 (IRS Employer Identification No.) 2 Gansevoort Street, 9th Floor New York, New York 10014 (Address of principal executive offices) (781) 652-4500 (Issuer's telephone number) Indicate by check mark whether the registrant (1) has filed a 12 months (or for such shorter period that the registrant was No □ Indicate by check mark whether the registrant has submitted posted pursuant to Rule 405 of Regulation S-T ($\S 232.405$ of and post such files).
-Yes \boxtimes No \square Indicate by check mark whether the registrant is a large a company.
-See the definitions of "large accelerated filer," "a Act: ccelerated filer, an accelerated filer, a non-accelerated ccelerated filer," "smaller reporting company," and " ed filer, smaller reporting comp 'emerging growth company" in any, or an emerging growth Rule 12b-2 of the Exchange Large accelerated filer Non-accelerated filer □ Accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant is a shell comp pany (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ Indicate the number of shares outstanding of each of the registrant's classes of common stock, as of the latest practicable date.
-Class of Common Stock ale.
-Outstanding Shares as of May 1,000,000 15, 2017 Class A Common Stock, \$0.0001 par value 25,041,889
+☑ QUARTERLY REPO RT PURSUANT TO SECTION 13 OR 15(d) OF THE SECUE ITIES EXCHANGE ACT OF 1934 For the quarterly period en led March 31, 2018 OR ☐ TRANSITION REPORT RT PURSUANT TO SECTION 13 OR 15(d) OF THE SECUR ITIES EXCHANGE ACT OF 1934 For the transition period fro m to Commission File Numb er 000-55668 MUSTANG BI (Exact name of registrant as spo (State or other Delaware er jurisdiction of incorporation or organization) 47-3828760 (I.R.S.
+Employer Identification No.) 2 Gansevoort Street, New York, New Yo (Address including zip code of prin ·k 10014 (781) 652-45 (Registrant's telephone number, ection 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square of Regulation S-T (§232.405 of this chapter) during the preceding prporate Web site, if any, every Interactive Data File required to be submitted and 12 months (or for such shorter period that the registrant was required to submit non-accelerated filer, smaller reporting company, or an emerging growth g company," and "emerging growth company" in Rule 12b-2 of the Exchange Large accelerated filer Non-accelerated filer ☐ ☑ (Do not check if a smaller reporting company) Accelerated filer Smaller reporting company Emerging growth company any, indicate by check mark if the registrant has elected not to used pursuant to Section 13(a) of the Exchange Act. ⊠ the extended transition period for complying with any new or revised financial Indicate by check mark when ther the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes□ No ⊠ Class of Common Stock Outstanding Shares as of May 13, 2018 Common Stock, \$0.0001 par value nmon Stock, \$0.0001 par value 1,000,000 26,112,385